bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 ```

-GetCollectionQuery returns IQueryable, for example, IQueryable of orders of that customer.
+ToDo: GetCollectionQuery returns IQueryable, for example, IQueryable of orders of that customer.